-The difference between~\eqref{eq:quant_X} and~\eqref{eq:quant_Y} lies in the RV that is quantized: the input $X$ or the feature tensor $Y$.
-Next, we define the rate-distortion function corresponding to each of the quantizers, analogously to the traditional approach~\cite{Cover_Thomas_2006}.
-That is, we minimize the mutual information between the compressed RV and the original RV, while preserving the distortion requirement:
+The difference between~\eqref{eq:quant_X} and~\eqref{eq:quant_Y} lies in the RV that is quantised: the input $X$ or the feature tensor $Y$.
+Next, we define the rate-distortion function corresponding to each of the quantisers, analogously to the traditional approach~\cite{Cover_Thomas_2006}.
+That is, we minimise the mutual information between the compressed RV and the original RV, while preserving the distortion requirement:

 The definitions in~\eqref{eq:RD_function_X} and~\eqref{eq:RD_function_Y} result in the minimal achievable rate~\cite{Cover_Thomas_2006} for compressing $X,\,Y$, respectively, while maintaining average distortion no higher than $D$ (as measured at the task $T$).
-Note the use of $(D;T)$ to clarify the use of the task distortion as opposed to distortion related to the input $X$.
+Note the notation $(D;T)$ for task distortion as opposed to distortion related to the input $X$.
 In~\cite{hyomin}, the authors have proven that $R_{{Y}}(D;T)\leq R_{{X}}(D;T)$, meaning that, for a given task distortion, the lowest achievable rate for the model splitting approach is no worse than the full-input compression approach.
 We expand on this notation to include a rate-distortion function for direct coding for machines as follows:

 Using this formulation, we are able to prove several important results in the remainder of this section.
 As mentioned earlier, we only state the results in the main body of the paper; the proofs are provided in Appendix~\ref{app:proofs} of the supplemental material.